nicepkg/aide/website/en/guide/configuration/auto-remember-convert-language-pairs.md

 # aide.autoRememberConvertLanguagePairs

-This configuration allows you to customize whether to automatically remember the language mapping for code conversion.
+This configuration allows you to customize ==whether to automatically remember the language mapping for code conversion==.

 - **Default Value:**